Advice > Software engineering

 Best Coding Interview Sites - Geeks

 GeeksforGeeks is a powerhouse if you want access to a massive library of coding problems and tutorials.
-Its strength is sheer depth: you can drill every topic from arrays and strings to advanced graphs and dynamic programming, and problems are tagged by difficulty, so you can scale your practice systematically.
+Its strength is sheer depth: you can drill every topic from arrays and strings to advanced graphs and dynamic programming.
+Its problems are tagged by difficulty, so you can scale your practice systematically.

 One standout feature is the company-specific problem sets.
 If you’re targeting Google, Amazon, Meta, or another big tech firm, you can practice the types of questions those companies tend to ask, which makes your prep far more targeted than just grinding random problems.
 Add in regular coding contests and daily challenges, and you get a way to test yourself under semi-real conditions while tracking progress over time.